The 8 Best 9mm Glocks

 - 9mm also has a higher magazine capacity than larger ammo, reducing the chances of needing to reload, which is a vital factor to consider for self-defense use.

-What are the differences between the 9mm Glock models?
+What Are the Different 9mm Glock Models?

 With so many 9mm Glock models on the market, it can be hard to know which to choose.
 Therefore, it’s important to have a basic understanding of what the different options are and the differences between them.